Topological property (T) for groupoids: Introduction

 \subsection{Acknowledgments}

 As mentioned above, this work is partly an attempt to generalize joint work of the second author with Guoliang Yu in the coarse geometric setting.
 The authors are grateful to Professor Yu for several interesting conversations around this subject.
 We are also grateful to Jesse Peterson for pointing out some references, and other interesting comments.
+Finally, we would like to thank Kenny Corea and the anonymous referee for pointing out some mistakes, and suggesting improvements.

 The authors were partly supported by the US NSF (DMS 1564281 for the first author, and DMS 1401126 and DMS 1564281 for the second author).